Neighborhood Crime Watch Program

 The Calvert County Neighborhood Watch Program is sponsored by the Calvert Alliance Against Substance Abuse, Inc. (CAASA), Calvert County Sheriff’s Office and Maryland State Police, Barrack "U".
 Meetings are led by DFC Timothy Mohler (CCSO), Detective Greg Cameron (CCSO) and D/Sgt.
 Kemery Hunt, MSP, Barrack "U".

-For 2021, meetings are the second Monday of each month, except August, October and December.
 The meetings are held at the Harriet E. Brown Community Center, 901 Dares Beach Road, Prince Frederick, and begin at 6:30 pm.

 2022 Meeting dates (changed to every other month):